 While approaching Fujin, it’s important to not jump because Fujin can direct his Krossbow Blast projectile upwards or downwards.
 This will cause the projectile to bounce across the screen making it difficult to avoid.
 It’s advised to duck underneath the Krossbow Blast and block if Fujin directs it.
 Watch out for Fujin’s Amplified Krossbow Blast because it will fire an additional projectile to stop your approach.

-Fujin’s zoning becomes much stronger with the Wind Push and Air Slam abilities equipped.
+Fujin’s zoning becomes much stronger with the Wind Push and/or Air Slam abilities equipped.
 Both of these moves allow Fujin to summon gusts of wind anywhere on the screen.
-Fujin’s Wind Push will cause a large amount of pushback on hit and block.
+Fujin’s Wind Push will cause a large amount of pushback both on hit and block, which can be very annoying to deal with.
 If Amplified, it will send you back to fullscreen on hit.
 When closing the distance, it’s important to be patient and avoid being hit by any of Fujin’s wind attacks.
 By slowly walking your way in, you’ll minimize the chance of being hit and sent back to fullscreen.

 Fujin has the ability to Armor Break with his Wind Kicks to counter your Breakaway.
 This is usually done after Fujin has hit you with a +KB,+,KB, Tornado or Hop Attack KB.
 Since Wind Kicks can be done at any point in Fujin’s combos, it’s best to not use a Breakaway after these moves.
 By not using a Breakaway, you will avoid the risk of wasting Defensive Meter.

 Last Updated on March 29, 2021